swipswaps/rustdesk-flatpak-key-sync/README.md

 The primary goal is to make setting up and maintaining a self-hosted RustDesk environment as "hands-off" as possible.

+### Key Problem Solved

+If you've ever seen the "Connecting..." spinner time out in your RustDesk client when trying to connect to your self-hosted server, it's almost always because the client does not have the server's correct public key.
+These scripts fix that by automating the key distribution and, crucially, **restarting the client-side RustDesk service** to ensure the new key is loaded.

 ## Scripts in this Repository

 1.  **`rustdesk_flatpak_key_sync.sh` (Recommended)**
-    *   This is the more advanced script.
-It supports both standard and Flatpak installations of RustDesk on client machines.
+    *   The more advanced script that supports both **standard and Flatpak** installations of RustDesk on client machines.
-    *   It includes robust features like dependency auto-installation, SSH key bootstrapping, and network discovery using both `nmap` and `avahi-browse` (mDNS).
+    *   Includes robust features like dependency auto-installation, SSH key bootstrapping, and network discovery.

 2.  **`rustdesk_key_sync.sh`**
-    *   A simpler, more lightweight version that targets the standard `RustDesk2.toml` configuration file.
+    *   A version that targets the standard `RustDesk2.toml` configuration file for non-Flatpak setups.
-    *   This is suitable for environments where you are not using the Flatpak version of RustDesk.

 ## Key Features